 — Carol Singer Kalbfeld (Student 1947-1948)

 Question Everything!
 The Women of Black Mountain College installation, featuring the works of Lorrie Goulet (direct carving in wood), M.C.
-Richards (ceramic sculptures), and Mim Sihvonen (wooden stool).
+Richards (ceramic sculptures).
 Photographed by Michael Oppenheim.

 Craft and design were central to Black Mountain College’s art program.
 In the 1940s, woodworker and sculptor Mary (Molly) Gregory taught courses in furniture making, oversaw construction of buildings, and inspired students like Mim Sihvonen to learn about the properties of wood and make beautiful and useful objects for daily living.
 Johanna Jalowetz taught bookbinding as well as vocal training, Berta Rudofsky taught leatherwork, and Irene Schaw- insky taught dress design.
 The college experienced a shift in identity after Josef and Anni Albers left for other prospects in early 1949.
 Their absence created a space for the construction of a Pot Shop and classes in pottery, which Josef reportedly felt was too malleable as a medium.
 In 1949, Robert Turner established a pottery studio at Black Mountain College, built by Jack Rice.
 There, M.C.
 Richards took instruction in ceramics from Turner, a deep encounter that would forever change her life and those of millions whose minds would be opened through her publication Centering: In Pottery, Poetry and the Person.
 In 1952, Karen Karnes, along with then husband David Weinrib, took on the Pot Shop and in October of that year, oversaw a ten-day Pottery Seminar with visiting faculty including Bauhaus potter Marguerite Wildenhain and students including artist and poet Cynthia Homire.

 Notable artworks and ephemera